Creating vibrant neighborhoods to live, work, and play – by design – for the way you roll!

 Named by the American Planning Association in 2018 as a neighborhood area with exceptional character, quality, and planning.
 Historic Ghent is a thriving, eclectic and pedestrian-friendly community, offering a diverse cultural, shopping and dining experience.
 Convenient to all Hampton Roads cities, Ghent is located in central Norfolk, minutes from Downtown and the Norfolk Naval Station.
 Visit the Business Association website at https://ghentnorfolk.org

-East Little Creek – Corridor Connects Military Facilities
+Little Creek Road Corridor – Connects Military Facilities

 This new Business Association formed to connect all businesses in the area with opportunity to help brand the area and work closer with community partners including Norfolk Public Schools and Civic Leagues.
 Within the district boundaries are more than 1,000 businesses.

 NEON District – Get Energized

 The NEON District is Norfolk’s Arts District and features artists, musicians, the breathtaking Chrysler Museum and a working glass studio, performing arts, comedy, and holistic healing.
 In a nutshell, you’ll find just about every art form there is coming alive and you can talk about it all at The Plot, an urban park.
 And, it’s happened in just a short time.
 Our world-class institutional assets have welcomed entrepreneurial adventures.
 This area is in downtown and connects the core to the historic Ghent area.
 Click here to keep up with what’s happening in the NEON District.

 The North Colley Business District is one of Norfolk’s newest.
-The area encompasses more than 155 businesses and several of the trendiest restaurants in town in order to increase awareness of the authentic character and new businesses continuing to open in the area.
-This area is in walkable distance to Old Dominion University and the Lafayette River flows by.
+The area encompasses more than 155 businesses and several of the the trendiest restaurants in town – such as The Coach House, Cogans, The Starving Artist, LeGrand Kitchen and Fellini’s – with an increase in awareness of the authentic character and new businesses continuing to open.
+NOCO is within walking distance to Old Dominion University and the Lafayette River flows by.

 Ocean View – Vacay 24/7